gurijalaram/TestRailReporting/README.md

 	* Select the module where the test is as the base directory
 	* Enter the following goals `clean test -Dtest={TestName}.java -Dbrowser=chrome -Dmode=LOCAL -DthreadCount=3`.
 To run more tests in parallel, change `-DthreadCoun=t` number
 	* To see supported browsers, check `DriverFactory.java`

-## Building the project:

-* Create a maven build config with apbuild as the base directory
-* Enter the following goals `clean install -DskipTests=true`